forensic-architecture/timemap/README.md

 ```

-Events can have zero, one or multiple tags (comma-separated in one single string), but MUST have one, and only one, category.
+Events can have zero, one or multiple filters (comma-separated in one single string), but MUST have one, and only one, category.
 Category properties are also a required endpoint.

 2. Categories: events must be grouped in `categories`.
 All `events` must contain one (and only one) `category` for them to be displayed in the timeline and map.
 They are designed to aggregate incidents, for example, according to a population group, or obtained by a type of measure.
 Categories can be bundled in groups.